-Getting a quote has never been easier, simply enter some basic information about the vehicle and the driver you want to be insured and select the quote you want from our panel of insurers.
+Getting a quote has never been easier, simply enter some basic information about the vehicle and the driver you want to be insured and if you meet our acceptance criteria, you’ll be presented with a quote.

 It takes just minutes to get a short term European insurance quote and then the policy documents are emailed to you instantly, so whenever you’re heading off on your drive across the continent, your policy will be ready to go.

 It’s important to remember that whether you’re driving in the UK or abroad, there are a number of requirements that all drivers with holiday car insurance must follow.